srirambandi/ai/README.md

 >>> ai.draw_graph(filename='linear')
 ````
 ![Computational Graph](/assets/linear.svg)
+Parameters(single circle) interact with functions(Double circles) and output Parameters.
+The values in the circles of parameters are the node ids indexed with the bfs-walk of graph during forward pass, goes from lowest node id circle to highest node id circle.
+The backward pass is the same graph with edges reversed, goes from highest node id circle to lowest node id circle.
+The circles with ````None```` doesn't have any backward operations attached to them.
+The circes with red line doesn't need gradients(inputs, outputs, constants)

 * **Or a more schematic code to use in Deep Learning projects as below.**
- Parameter(single circle) objects interact with function(Double circles) objects.
-The values of the nodes of parameters are the node ids indexed with the bfs walk of graph during forward pass.
-The circle with ````None```` doesn't have any backward operation attached to it.
-The circe with red line doesn't need gradient(inputs, outputs, constants)

 ````python